 112. The amount of stored water allocated to water users' storage accounts each year is calculated by the storage program.
 Spaceholder storage allocations are defined by BOR contracts, Ex.
-1 at 10; Ex. $2 \P 9$; Ex. $6 \P 4$, and are determined based on the volume of storage water available for allocation to storage spaceholder accounts as of the "day of allocation."
+1 at 10; Ex. $2 \P 9$ ; Ex. $6 \P 4$ , and are determined based on the volume of storage water available for allocation to storage spaceholder accounts as of the "day of allocation."
 Ex.
 1 at 11.
-The "day of allocation" is when three requirements have been met: (1) no more water is accruing to the reservoir water rights in the water rights accounting 38 ; (2) diversion demand is
+The "day of allocation" is when three requirements have been met: (1) no more water is accruing to the reservoir water rights in the water rights accounting; (2) diversion demand is

-37 It is also possible for there to be "unaccounted for storage" in the reservoir system even if the Anderson Ranch water right has not "filled on paper."
+&lt;sup>37 It is also possible for there to be "unaccounted for storage" in the reservoir system even if the Anderson Ranch water right has not "filled on paper."
 This can occur when runoff from the South Fork of the Boise River after the Arrowrock water rights have been satisfied is insufficient to satisfy the Anderson Ranch water right, and the Lucky Peak water right has been satisfied with runoff from the Middle Fork of the Boise.
 Under such circumstances, any additional runoff from the Middle Fork captured in Arrowrock or Lucky Peak would be "unaccounted for storage" even though the Anderson Ranch water right had not yet been satisfied, because Middle Fork flows are not tributary to Anderson Ranch and may not be accrued to its water right.
 Ex.
 2 ¶ 23.

-38 Accruals to a reservoir water right will end for one of two reasons: cumulative accruals have reached the annual volume authorized by the water right; or the natural flow supply has diminished to the point all upstream natural flow is being distributed to senior water rights.
+&lt;sup>38 Accruals to a reservoir water right will end for one of two reasons: cumulative accruals have reached the annual volume authorized by the water right; or the natural flow supply has diminished to the point all upstream natural flow is being distributed to senior water rights.

 equal to or greater than the available natural flow; and (3) the reservoir system has reached its maximum total physical content.
 Ex.
 1 at 10-11; Ex.
 2 ¶ 20; Ex.
 6 ¶ 4.
 While every year is different and the date of the "day of allocation" varies based on supply and demand, Ex.
 1 at 10-11, in recent years the "day of allocation in Water District 63 has usually been in May or June.
 Tr.
 86 (Cresto).
 The volume of storage water available for allocation to storage spaceholder accounts as of the "day of allocation" is determined on the basis of a number of factors, including: the satisfaction or "fill" of the reservoir water rights, the amount of water in the reservoir system, early season storage use, reservoir evaporation, ESA flow augmentation releases, and operational losses from the reservoir system-i.e., any storage released past Middleton, including flood control releases-and potentially other factors.
 Tr.
-131-34; 167-69; 215; 587-88 (Cresto); Ex.
-1 at 5, 9, 11.
-Each year is different and storage allocations depend on the facts in that year.
-Tr.
 131-34; 167-69; 215; 587-88 (Cresto).